EBS current account review

 Who is EBS?

 EBS has a range of financial products and services including savings accounts, investments, mortgages, insurance and daily banking, and was first established in 1935.
 With branches nationwide, EBS has a corporate and social responsibility programme to provide a positive impact on communities and assists families in Ireland with savings and purchasing their first home.

 EBS only has one current account at the moment called MoneyManager.
-This is a no-frills account suitable for people who don’t need extra bells and whistles that other banks offer such as an overdraft, rewards scheme or Google Pay, but there are no fees for day-to-day transactions.
+This is a no-frills account suitable for people who don’t need extra bells and whistles that other banks offer such as an overdraft facility, rewards scheme or Apple or Google Pay.
+However, there are no fees for day-to-day transactions.

 - Online banking.
 View and manage your account online, set up payments and make transfers.

 - Mastercard debit card.
 With your new MoneyManager account you will receive a Mastercard debit card that you can use at ATMs, stores both in Ireland and abroad, and for shopping online.

 - Joint account.
 The MoneyManager account can have a maximum of two account holders, so you can use it as a joint account with your partner or housemate.